PipAndrux/SwiftProject/README.md

-# Placeholder Name
+# VibeTrip

 A social and local discovery application that allows users to find activities, points of interest, and restaurants based on the city they search for, and to share their adventures with a community.

 ## Description

-The "" project is designed to transform city exploration into a **shared and personalized experience**.
+The "VibeTrip" project is designed to transform city exploration into a **shared and personalized experience**.

 The application allows users to:
 * **Search and discover** things to do around a specific city (places to visit, restaurants, activities).